GEAR WHERE TO BUY TEAM SERVICE ABOUT

 ADVANCED ANCHOR TOOLS SandTrap

-IMLAY ROPES are made for the rigors of canyoneering.
-Tightly woven of 100% polyester for toughness and water-non-absorbance, our ropes have a tight, thick sheath that resists cutting and abrasion.
-The polyester core and sheath work together to make a nice handling, very static canyoneering rope.
+IMLAY CANYON ROPE is made for the rigors of canyoneering.
+Tightly woven of 100% polyester for toughness and water-non-absorbance, our canyon rope has a tight, thick sheath that resists cutting and abrasion.
+The polyester core and sheath work together to make a nice handling, very static rappel rope.

-Weight Comparison * Rope Bag Fit * Rating Information * Sheath-Heavy Design * Choosing a Diameter * How Long? * Sheath Slippage * Country of Origin * Warranty
+Weight Comparison * Rope Bag Fit * Choosing a Diameter * How Long? * Sheath Slippage * Country of Origin * Warranty

 Weight Comparison